 The Magic Roundabout

 .
-When it was translated into English by Eric Thompson (father of actress Emma Thompson), rather than voice act the characters, he chose to narrate the whole thing himself.
+When it was translated into English by Eric Thompson (father of actresses Emma and Sophie), rather than voice act the characters, he chose to narrate the whole thing himself.
 He willfully ignored the translations of the original scripts and dubbed it based purely on the animation, including many gags that appealed to parents

 .
 It subsequently became a cult classic in the United Kingdom and was adapted into two feature films.
 Many viewers of the French show, unaware of the redub, were baffled by the show's English popularity.

 In the 1980s, after Thompson's death, Creator/Channel4 acquired some episodes that had not been translated and hired Nigel Planer

 to adapt them in a pastiche of Thompson's style.Dougal and the Blue Cat